charlesfleche/lpd8editor/README.md

 ## Build Debian package

-Download an archive from the release section of the GitHub project or generate one from the cloned repo with `git archive git archive --prefix=lpd8editor-xx.yy.zz/  --output ../lpd8editor-xx.yy.zz.tar.gz debian`
+Download an archive from the release section of the GitHub project or generate one from the cloned repo with `git archive --prefix=lpd8editor-xx.yy.zz/  --output ../lpd8editor-xx.yy.zz.tar.gz debian`

 ```sh
 $ tar xf lpd8editor-xx.yy.zz.tar.gz